davidkimai/nvidia-udr/README.md

 Based on the research paper "Universal Deep Research: Bring Your Own Model and Strategy" by Peter Belcak and Pavlo Molchanov from NVIDIA Research.

-This implementation provides a practical, accessible version of the UDR system described in the paper, with focus on ease of use and extensibility.
+This implementation provides a practical, accessible version of the UDR system described in the paper, with focus on ease of use, security, and research reproducibility.